Want to learn how to start a blog? This post will teach you everything you need to know to start a blog in 2022 and beyond!

 Hosting refers to the service provider that has the server that “hosts” your website.
 Think of the host like the utility companies of your site, providing the electricity and power that make it run.
 Companies like Bluehost and Hostgator have great inexpensive plans.
 I used Bluehost for the first five years of my blog (use this link—I scored you a discount to get it for only $2.95/month).
 Once my traffic really started to increase, I graduated to WP-Engine, which costs a little more but is faster.

-Now that you have the type, plans, address and inner workings of the site set up, it’s time for the fun part—the theme!
+Now that you have your niche, URL, and hosting set up, it’s time for the fun part of starting a blog—the theme!
 A theme is the design of your site.
-Both Squarespace and WordPress use themes.
+Both Squarespace and Wordpress use themes.
 There are 1000’s of pre-made, ready-to-use themes available on the internet.

 At a minimum when you start a blog, be sure to install these free & easy to use plugins right away: